Certora/Documentation/docs/prover/cli/options.md

 ```

 The `independent_satisfy` mode would also generate and check two sub-rules: `R1` where `b` is satisfied (by `b=true`) while `satisfy !b` is removed, and `R2` where `satisfy b` is removed, and `!b` is satisfied (by `b=false`).
 Without turning `independent_satisfy` mode on, `R2` would have failed, as it would try to satisfy `b && !b`.
-The two `independent_satisfy` generated subrules will be equivalent to:
+The two `independent_satisfy` generated sub-rules will be equivalent to:

 ```cvl
 rule R1_independent {